wordswords/davidcraddocknet-hugo/hugo-site/content/posts/end-of-2024-retrospective/index.md

 ---
 The year of 2024 comes to an end, and what a year it has been!

 As I usually do, I post (at least) yearly retrospectives, covering my life in the past year.
-This is one I posted mid-year 2024, and this 2023s.
+This is one I posted [mid-year 2024](https://davidcraddock.net/2024/08/02/mid-2024-update/), and this is [2023s](https://davidcraddock.net/2023/11/25/retrospective-for-2023/).

 It is meant to inform people outside my inner social circle how my life has been going - to give an overview that people who talk to me every day may not have, for example.